 Economic Environment(0 = best, 30 = worst)

 Discussions on a Right to Access Information Bill to guarantee freedom of information in Sierra Leone have been ongoing for several years.
-In 2009, President Ernest Bai Koroma and other government figures pledged their support for a draft law prepared by the Society for Democratic Initiatives, a local advocacy group, and largely endorsed by Article 19.
-In June 2010, after slightly weakening the draft law, Sierra Leone’s cabinet passed the bill,and in November the parliament gave it a first reading and referred it to a committee.
-The passage of the bill was still pending at year’s end.
+In 2009, Koroma and other government figures pledged their support for a draft bill.
+In June 2010, after slightly weakening the draft, Sierra Leone’s cabinet passed the bill, and in November the parliament gave it a first reading and referred it to a committee.
+However, the passage of the bill appeared to have stalled in 2011.

 The media in Sierra Leone are regulated by the Independent Media Commission (IMC), whose members are appointed by the president “acting on the advice of SLAJ and subject to the approval of parliament,” according to the Independent Media Commission (Amendment) Act of 2006.
 The IMC provides an alternative to pressing charges under the Public Order Act; aggrieved parties can register complaints with the IMC, which affords them a hearing.
-If the IMC agrees that a complaint of libel, defamation, or falsehood is valid, it can request that the offending media outlet publish a retraction and an apology.
-If the outlet does not comply, after three reminders the IMC can levy a fine of 500,000 leones (about $11).
+If the IMC agrees that a complaint of libel, defamation, or falsehood is valid, it can request that the offending media outlet publish a retraction and an apology, or can levy a fine on the outlet.
 The IMC can also summon editors at its own discretion.
 The IMC generally demonstrated independence from government interference in 2011.
 However, in April, the IMC fined the newspaper Awareness Times one million leones ($222) for publishing articles describing the president’s underwear, an incident that the IMC determined violated the media code of practice.
 The fine came after government officials threatened to prosecute the newspaper under the libel law.
 Two politically affiliated radio stations were shut down in 2009 and remained closed through 2011; a petition to reopen one of the stations was denied by the High Court.
 In October 2011, authorities blocked the sale and distribution of an issue of the Global Times that included an article critical of a ruling party politician, allegedly because of concerns that the article would be a threat to the peace in the politician’s district.